 With an electric system, if your home is being built or remodeled and the sub-flooring and finished flooring has not yet been installed, this will help lower the cost as it eliminates the need to pay to have the flooring removed prior to installation.

 A water-based system, while cost effective over time, will initially cost more than an electric system to install.
-If your home is in the process of being constructed or renovated, it’s much easier and cheaper to install a water-based system and to address any initial issues, one being enough room between the sub-floor and the finished floor to install the pipes.
-If there isn’t enough room, which may be encountered in older homes, adjustments will need to be made to accommodate the pipes.
+If your home is in the process of being constructed or renovated, it is much easier and cheaper to install a water-based system and to address any initial issues, one being enough room between the sub-floor and the finished floor to install the pipes.
+If there is not enough room, which may be encountered in older homes, adjustments will need to be made to accommodate the pipes.
 This can add to the cost factor of a water-based underfloor system.

-Keep in mind, with an electric system, a contractor is working with thin wiring that’s easy to manipulate.
+Keep in mind, with an electric system, a contractor is working with thin wiring that is easy to manipulate.
 With the water-based system, pipes are much thicker and there must be enough room to work with for installation.

 Pros of Underfloor Heating

-One of the main pros of underfloor heating is that it’s out of view and doesn’t need a designated area of floor space for storage.
+One of the main pros of underfloor heating is that it is out of view and does not need a designated area of floor space for storage.
 Other advantages include: